-3 Parallel Processing of Temporal Aggregates
+3. Parallel Processing of Temporal Aggregates

 In this section, we propose five parallel algorithms for the computation of temporal aggregates.
-We start off with two simple parallel extensions to the sequential Aggregation Tree algorithm, the Single Aggregation Tree (abbreviated SAT) and Single Merge (SM) algorithms.
-We then go on to introduce the Time Division Merge with Centralizing step (TDM+C) and Pairwise Merge (PM) algorithms, which hopefully will perform better, albeit requiring more coordination.
+We start with two simple parallel extensions to the SEQ algorithm, the Single Aggregation Tree (abbreviated SAT) and Single Merge (SM) algorithms.
+We then go on to introduce the Time Division Merge with Centralizing step (TDM+C) and Pairwise Merge (PM) algorithms, which both require more coordination, but are expected to scale better.
 Finally, we present the Time Division Merge (TDM) algorithm, a variant of TDM+C, which distributes the resulting relation, as differentiated from the centralized results produced by the other algorithms.